daseinsucks/MM-Ton-NFT/sources/output/MM-NFT_Voucher.md

 135: Code of a contract was not found
 136: Invalid address
 137: Masterchain support is not enabled for this contract
+27145: Only owner can change owner
 27499: initialized tx need from collection
+31295: Only owner can change treasury
 37754: Total supply reached
 49280: not owner
 49469: not from collection
+53983: Price requirement is not met
 57579: Only owner can mint
 62742: non-sequential NFTs